-As the second largest wooden furniture producer in Asia, and facing similar hardwood supply constraints as India, Vietnam also presents significant opportunity for B.C.
-Vietnam faired well across the pandemic and finished 2020 with higher exports than in 2019.
-As exports of value-added products to the U.S. and Europe are subject to laws with respect to traceable, sustainable, legal fibre, B.C. softwood is well positioned to fulfill the demand.
+As the second largest exporter of wooden furniture in the world, and facing similar hardwood supply constraints as India, Vietnam also presents significant opportunity for B.C.
+As exports of value-added products to the U.S. and Europe are subject to laws with respect to traceable, sustainable, legal fibre, B.C. softwood is well positioned to meet this demand.
 However, like India, targeted efforts are required to create awareness of B.C. species and their potential in manufacturing applications.

 In B.C. and North America, advancements of new construction technologies and mass timber products are allowing wood to be used in larger, taller and more complex buildings.
-A focus on economic recovery, low-carbon innovation and generating greater value from the forest resource has driven further collaboration between government and industry partners across 2020 to advance the mass timber and engineered wood products sector.
-The Mass Timber Demonstration Program, announced in fall 2020, helped to progress these efforts through supporting 12 innovative mass timber demonstration and research projects that will be used to promote learning, further advance mass timber use and showcase how wood design can help reduce the carbon footprint of the built environment.
+A focus on economic recovery, low-carbon innovation and generating greater value from the forest resource has driven further collaboration between government and industry partners across 2021 to advance the mass timber and engineered wood products sector.
+The Mass Timber Demonstration Program, announced in fall 2020, continues to support innovative mass timber demonstration projects that will be used to promote learning, further advance mass timber use and showcase how wood design can help reduce the carbon footprint of the built environment.